 |Value||Eligibility||Open date||Close date|

 This scholarship provides a stipend equivalent of $35,000 per annum (pro-rata) for up to six months, subject to satisfactory academic performance.

 a.
 Funded by a bequest from The Carlyle Greenwell Research Fund for students in Anthropology, this Scholarship is to support a student enrolled in a postgraduate research degree in the area of Anthropology to complete the writing up of the thesis based on their research.

 a.
-The recipient must be currently enrolled for full-time studies in either a Masters by Research or PhD within the Department of Anthropology at the University of Sydney.
+Applicants must be currently enrolled for full-time studies in either a Masters by Research or PhD in Anthropology at the University of Sydney.

 b.
-The applicant must be undertaking research in the field of Anthropology.
+Applicants must be undertaking research in the field of Anthropology.

 c.
-The student must have a reasonable expectation of completion of their research degree within the next 6 months.
+Applicants must have a reasonable expectation of completion of their research degree within the next 6 months.

 d.
-The student must not have consumed the maximum candidature for their degree as per the University of Sydney (Higher Degree by Research) Rule 2011 Policy.
+Applicants must not have consumed the maximum candidature for their degree as per the University of Sydney (Higher Degree by Research) Rule 2011 Policy.

 e.
-The student must not currently hold another primary stipend scholarship for the intended duration of this Scholarship.
+Applicants must not currently hold another primary stipend scholarship for the intended duration of this Scholarship.

 a.
 The successful applicant will be awarded the Scholarship on the basis of: